 It’s also wise to place a doormat at the entrance to limit the amount of dirt and dust that comes inside.
 A doormat might even act as a gentle reminder for guests to remove their shoes when entering.

 You might take all the right steps to improve indoor air, but something is still off.
 The best way to know what could lurk in your air is by testing it.
 You can hire professionals to run a few tests to see what is bothering you and how to eliminate it.

 Now that we know what you can do to improve the air in your home, it’s time to take a look at some popular natural air purifiers.
 As people become more aware of how polluted our indoor air can be, we begin to look to other sources for purification.

 There are many ways to improve your indoor air quality.
 However, it’s essential to do proper research before choosing a method.

 Remember, some natural methods, such as beeswax candles, are more of a theory than truth.
 If you want to try natural methods, we recommend trying activated charcoal filters or adding a few houseplants.

 Breathing In, Breathing Out

 Since our homes are becoming more energy-efficient, they tend to trap more pollutants inside.

 We may not realize it, but parts of our daily routines or habits can have harmful effects on the air we breathe.

 Other times you’ll need a little help from air purifiers or dehumidifiers to see or feel any changes.
-We highly recommend that you try some natural ways to better your air, such as adding a few houseplants.
+We highly recommend that you try natural ways to improve your air, such as adding a few houseplants.